corpusops/corpusops.bootstrap/doc/vagrant.md

 # vagrant corpusops setup
-We provide a vagrantfile to test corpusops inside vms.
+We also provide a vagrantfile to test corpusops.

-The install prefix is in ``/srv/corpusops/corpusops.bootstrap``.
+The install prefix inside the VM is in ``/srv/corpusops/corpusops.bootstrap``.

 ## Common intruction
 Make a [corpusops.bootstrap](https://github.com/corpusops/corpusops.bootstrap) clone per VM